sindresorhus/got/readme.md

 ## Errors

-Each Error contains (if available) `host`, `hostname`, `method` and `path` properties to make debug easier.
+Each error contains (if available) `host`, `hostname`, `method` and `path` properties to make debug easier.

 #### got.RequestError

-Happens, when making request failed.
-Should contain `code` property with error class code (like `ECONNREFUSED`).
+When a request fails.
+Contains a `code` property with error class code, like `ECONNREFUSED`.

 #### got.ReadError

-Happens, when reading from response stream failed.
+When reading from response stream fails.

 #### got.ParseError

-Happens, when `json` option is enabled and `JSON.parse` failed.
+When `json` option is enabled and `JSON.parse` fails.

 #### got.HTTPError

-Happens, when server response code is not 2xx.
+When server response code is not 2xx.
 Contains `statusCode` and `statusMessage`.

 #### got.MaxRedirectsError

-Happens, when server redirects you more than 10 times.
+When server redirects you more than 10 times.

 ## Proxy